Galois covers of $\mathbb{P}^1$ and number fields with large class groups: Arithmetic specialization

 Moreover, there are infinitely many isomorphism classes of such fields $\Q(P_t)$. \end{theorem}

 Let us mention quantitative versions of the last statement: it was proved by Dvornicich and Zannier \cite{DZ94} that, for $N$ large enough, the number of isomorphism classes in the set

 is $\gg N/\log N$, where the implicit constant depends on $\phi$ and $C$.
-Moreover, if the map $\phi$ has at least three distinct zeroes in $C(\overline{\Q})$, then by a result of Corvaja and Zannier \cite[Corollary~1]{cz03}, for $N$ large enough, the number of isomorphism classes is $\gg N$.
+Moreover, if the map $\phi$ has at least three distinct zeroes in $C(\overline{\Q})$, then by a result of Corvaja and Zannier \cite[Corollary~1]{cz03}, for $N$ large enough, the number of isomorphism classes is $\gg N$ (here, we use Vinogradov's notation: $g\gg f$ means that $f=O(g)$ when $x\to +\infty$).
 For more details, we refer the reader to the introduction of \cite{bl17}.